U.S. opens China talks with cyber complaints, vow to boost trust

-WASHINGTON U.S. officials appealed to China's self-interest on Wednesday with calls for deeper economic reforms including changes to the exchange rate policy and a halt to cyber theft of trade secrets - actions they said would benefit both nations.
+WASHINGTON U.S. officials appealed to China's self-interest on Wednesday with calls for deeper economic reforms and a halt to cyber espionage - changes they said would benefit both nations.

-Vice President Joe Biden launched the annual U.S.-China Strategic and Economic Dialogue by stressing the shared stakes and responsibility to support the global economy.
+Vice President Joe Biden launched the annual U.S.-China Strategic and Economic Dialogue by stressing the shared stakes.

 "The next steps that China needs to take for its own economy happen to be in the interests of the United States as well," he said as the two-day talks opened in Washington.